A weak dollar 'good' for the U.S.? It's complicated

 DOLLAR‘S STATUS

-In addition to anxiety about trade friction, Mnuchin’s dollar remark fueled further questions about the dollar’s status among foreign central banks and sovereign wealth funds as the world’s top reserve currency.
+In addition to anxiety about trade friction, Mnuchin’s dollar remark fuelled further questions about the dollar’s status among foreign central banks and sovereign wealth funds as the world’s top reserve currency.

 A severe deterioration in the greenback can end up hurting the U.S. economy by ballooning the trade deficit as a result of higher import costs.
 It might also spur foreigners to pull money out of the country if a further weakness in the dollar sours investing in the United States.